 A. We will form as many teams as we can and are only limited by gym space and coaches.

 Q: Who will be coaching my child?

 A: It's too early to tell!
-We have had over 50 teams the last few years.
+We had over 70 teams last year.
 Here's what the general makeup is of our coaching staff:

 | Current high school coaches

 | Adults who have "real jobs" and are very knowledgeable about volleyball